devops329/devops/instruction/serviceTesting/serviceTesting.md

 });
 ```

-The driving of the endpoints from our tests is accomplished by making endpoint requests through SuperTest by calling the function `request(app)` as defined in a file named `service.test.js` that we will create later.
+To drive the endpoints from tests, you will use SuperTest's `request(app)` function in a test file.

 ### Smoke test

-We want to make sure our service is working as expected, and so we do a quick manual smoke test to demonstrate that the service works from the command console.
-First start up the service.
+Perform a quick manual "smoke test" to ensure the service works from the command line.
+First, start the service:

 ```sh
 ➜ node index.js